Leuchtfeuer/locate/README.md

 # locate

-## Funktion
+## Function

-* „Weise sinnvolle Sprachversion beim ersten Zugriff zu!“
+* "Assign useful language on first page access."
-* „Erlaube manuelle Umschaltung und merke Dir diese!“
+* "Allow manual switching and remember the value."

-### Erster Zugriff
+### First Access

-Ziel: „Richtige Version“ der Website zuweisen Version: „L=<Sprachen / Länder / Mischmasch>“
+Goal: Assign "correct language version" of the website: "L=<Languages / Country / Mishmash>""

-Entscheidungskriterien
+Decision criteria
-* Browsersprache
+* Browser language
 * IP
-* andere
+* other

-Feinheit: Zugriff auf definierte Versions-Seite („/de/produkte“)
+Fineness: Access to defined version page ("/en/products")
-* beibehalten? -> Extension nur auf der Startseite einbinden
+* keep? -> Include extension only on the start page
-* übersteuern? -> Extension überall einbinden
+* override? -> Integrate extension everywhere

-Sprachwechsel... wohin?
+Change of language... to where?
-* auf die angeforderte Seite
+* to the requested page
-* auf eine definierte Ausgangsseite
+* to a specific page

-## Konzept
+## Concept

 „Judges trigger actions based on facts“